Public Lands are Yours to Explore!

 Some of the lands that CRLC holds conservation easements on are open for public access.
 Explore our map of conserved lands and reach out to Ashley Moulton, Land Stewardship Specialist, at firstname.lastname@example.org if you would like to visit a particular site.

 CRLC is working to transfer recently acquired lands including 13 acres along Warwick Road and the Dock Street parcels on the James River in Richmond to the City of Richmond for a public park.
-CRLC will soon transfer over 380 acres at historic Malvern Hill Farm to the National Park Service, which will officially expand the Richmond National Battlefield Park.
+CRLC recently transferred 371 acres at historic Malvern Hill Farm to the National Park Service, expanding the Malvern Hill Battlefield Park unit by 40%!

 Visit Local Parks: